Love Like Woe

-"Love Like Woe" is the debut single by American electropop singer-songwriter Jordan Witzigreuter, also known as The Ready Set, from his major label debut album, I'm Alive, I'm Dreaming.
-It was written by Witzigreuter and J.R.
-Rotem, who also produced the track.
-The song peaked at number 27 on the Billboard Hot 100 and number 30 on the Canada CHR/Top 40.
+"Love Like Woe" is the debut single by American singer-songwriter The Ready Set, from his major label debut album, I'm Alive, I'm Dreaming.
+Written alongside producer J. R. Rotem, the song peaked at number 27 on the Billboard Hot 100 and number 30 on the Canada CHR/Top 40.
 The music video for the song features a cameo appearance from Pete Wentz of Fall Out Boy, and was released on March 31, 2010.

 Background and release

 "Love Like Woe" was written based on experiences Witzigreuter had seen his friends grappling with.
 He stated, "It's about a situation where you want to be with someone but they are tough to deal with so you are trying to salvage the relationship."
+The song was originally titled, "Sign of Relief".
+An early version of the song was sent to Pete Wentz who took one listen to the song and ended up signing him to his record label, Decaydance.
 In 2010, Witzigreuter worked with rap duo New Boyz and released a mash-up version of the song.
 The song reached number 10 on AOL Radio.

+The song earned The Ready Set, MTV Push Artist of the Week in September 2010.
 As of October 2010, "Love Like Woe" sold 46,000 digital downloads in the US.
 In November 2010, the single won a BDS Certified Spin Award based on the 50,000 spins it received.

 Composition

 The song was written by Jordan Witzigreuter and was produced by J. R. Rotem who also co-wrote the song.
-According to Witzigreuter, the song was written in his mother's basement and that the song was never meant to be released as a single.
-In a separate interview in 2018, Witzigreuter revealed that he didn't intend on using the song after writing it.
+The track runs at 92 BPM and is in the key of B-flat major.
+According to Witzigreuter, the song was written in his mother's basement and that the song was never intended to be released as a single.
+In a separate interview in 2018, Witzigreuter revealed that he didn't plan on using the song after writing it.
 He also stated that he wrote the song in 20 minutes.

 Critical reception

-"Love Like Woe" was received with some mixed reception as Bill Lamb from About.com gave the single a 3.5 star rating.
-He praises the song by having a sing-along pop melody, clever lyrical hook and simple, appealing pop melody.
-However, he criticized the song for having overworked electronic effects.
-Overall, he remarked, "it is a bit over-dressed, but you are unlikely to switch the radio station when you hear Love Like Woe."
+"Love Like Woe" was received with positive reviews from music critics.
+Bill Lamb of About.com gave the single a 3.5 star rating.
+He called the track a "radio friendly" song with a sing-along pop melody, clever lyrical hook and simple, appealing pop melody.
+However, he criticized the song for its overworked electronic effects.
+Overall, he remarked, "it is a bit over-dressed, but you are unlikely to switch the radio station when you hear 'Love Like Woe'."
+Chris Ryan of MTV described the song as "infectious" and "a dance anthem."